Google Cloud Storage (GCS)

 - Existing GCS Bucket Name

-Step 2: Under the System prompt, click GCS
+Step 1: After selecting + New Connector, under the System prompt, click GCS

 Authentication is accomplished using Service Account Keys.
 Provide the Service Account JSON key for the account you wish to connect to.